roundware/roundware-api-docs/source/includes/_audiotracks.md

 # audiotracks/

 ### Definition:
 A linear assemblage of alternating audio assets and silence (‘dead air’) which dynamically forms part of each stream by incorporating audio assets into the stream.
-There can be multiple audiotracks for each project which determine how many simultaneous audio assets can ever playback.
+There can be multiple audiotracks for each project which determine how many simultaneous audio assets can ever play back.
+Audiotracks can be filtered by tag such that an audiotrack only plays assets that have certain tags associated with them.

 ## GET audiotracks/